-These days, whether you lose teeth to malnutrition, bad oral habits or trauma, a full or partial denture can fill the gaps.
+These days, whether you lose teeth to malnutrition, bad oral habits or trauma, a full or partial denture can help.

 Complete dentures are used if you're missing teeth in your upper (maxillary) or lower (mandibular) jaws.
 Partial dentures are used on patients who just have some missing teeth on either jaw.

 There are two types of partial dentures: fixed and removable.
 The health of the teeth surrounding the gap is one of the factors that determine what type of partial denture is prescribed for you.

 A fixed partial denture is also called a dental implant bridge.
 A dental implant bridge permanently attaches artificial teeth directly to the jaw with a dental crown or under the gum tissue with dental implants.